next-theme/theme-next-docs/source/docs/theme-settings/posts.md

       # If true, a donate button will be displayed in every article by default.
       enable: true
       animation: false
+      comment:
+        # If false, the comment tip will hide.
+        enable: true

     reward:
       wechatpay: /images/wechatpay.png